MLA Master Locksmiths are Vetted Inspected Qualified

 6. Locksmith Attempts to Drill Your Lock

-Always be wary if a locksmith immediately attempts to drill to open your door lock as they will normally try other, non-destructive methods first.
+Always be wary if a locksmith immediately attempts to drill to open your door lock, as a skilled professional locksmith will normally try other, non-destructive methods first.

-Sometimes drilling a lock is the only way to open it though.
+Sometimes drilling a lock is the only way to open a lock though.

 Warning signs if a locksmith uses a drill: